-The procedural partial matching hook parameter allows one to specify a function that will compute the utility offset added to a production which does not match the current state exactly when procedural partial matching is enabled.
+The procedural partial matching hook parameter allows one to specify a command identifier for a command that will compute the utility offset added to a production which does not match the current state exactly when procedural partial matching is enabled.
 The default value for the parameter is nil which results in the offset being computed as described for the :ppm parameter.
-However, if the parameter is set to a function or string naming a remote command then that item will be passed a production name and a list of mismatch lists, one for each mismatch which occurred while testing the named production.
+However, if the parameter is set to a command then that command will be passed a production name and a list of mismatch lists, one for each mismatch which occurred while testing the named production.
 A mismatch list will be a 5 element list consisting of: a buffer name, a slot name, the specified slot value, the actual value in the slot of the chunk in the buffer, and the reported similarity between those two items.
-If the item called from the hook returns a number that will be added to the production's utility, any other return value will result in the default calculation being added.
+If the command called from the hook returns a number that will be added to the production's utility, any other return value will result in the default calculation being added.